appsmithorg/appsmith-docs/website/docs/connect-data/how-to-guides/how-to-download-files-using-api.md

 ---
-description: This page shows you how to download files using an API.
+description: This page shows you how to download files.
 ---
-# Download Files Using API
+# Download Files

 This page shows you how to download a file using an API using PDF as the file format.